Diane Kurys: Acting career

 As a student at the Jules Ferry high school, she studied modern literature at the Sorbonne before becoming a teacher and then a theatre actress in the 1970s, joining the Madeleine Renaud: Jean-Louis Barrault's company with Antoine Bourseiller and Ariane Mnouchkine at La Cartoucherie or Cafe de la Gare.

-After the student revolt in May 1967, Kurys left University and along with Arcady began her involvement in theatre; initially, with Kurys as an actor, and Alexandre as both an actor and director.
+After the student revolt in May 1968, Kurys left University and along with Arcady began her involvement in theatre; initially, with Kurys as an actor, and Alexandre as both an actor and director.
 She acted in theatre, film, and television for eight years.
 Kurys mentions how she loved the environment of acting but she was not happy doing it as she couldn’t express herself and was often seen as rebellious.
 She felt unable to express herself under "the director or any kind of authority or control."
 This led to her transitioning into writing and film making.

-Film directing
+Directorial career

-In 1975, she worked with Philippe Adrien to adapt Lanford Wilson's Hôtel Baltimore, which she performed at the Espace Cardin.
-Phillipe Adrien had taught Diane all the basics of filming within half an hour, and she decided to film things in the way she sees them.
-The following year, she began writing an autobiographical novel in 1977 with a government grant which became the screenplay for the film Diabolo Menthe (Peppermint Soda).
-Set in 1963, it follows a girl named Anne losing her childhood innocence.
-It explores her life as a child of divorced parents and her relationship with her sister, to whom she dedicated the movie.
-In an interview, Kurys said her inspiration came from the autobiographical genre: "from myself, my own life, my own experience".
-Diane Kurys' talent for portraying her characters' feelings accurately and realistically made the film a great critical and public success.
+In 1975, she worked with Philippe Adrien to adapt Lanford Wilson's play The Hot l Baltimore for French television, under the title Hôtel Baltimore, which she had previously performed at the Espace Cardin.
+The following year, she began writing an autobiographical novel, Diabolo menthe, which, with the aid of a government grant, she adapted into the screenplay for her directorial debut Peppermint Soda (1977).
+Set in 1963, it follows a girl named Anne losing her childhood innocence, exploring her life as a child of divorced parents and her relationship with her sister; Kurys dedicated the film to her real-life sister.
+In an interview, Kurys said her inspiration came "from myself, my own life, my own experience".
+The film was a critical and commercial success.

-Cocktail Molotov (1980) was her next film.
-Featuring François Cluzet, Élise Caron and Philippe Lebas, highlighting the Paris student movement in May 1968 through the point of view of three children: Anne, Frank, and Bruno.
+Kurys' next film, Cocktail Molotov, was released in 1980.
+Starring François Cluzet, Élise Caron and Philippe Lebas, the film portrayed the May 1968 Paris student movement through the point of view of three children: Anne, Frank, and Bruno.
+Though not a direct sequel, the film is considered a companion piece to Peppermint Soda, and was not as well-received.

-In Coup de foudre (1983) (fr.
-Entre Nous), the issue of divorce is revisited, with Isabelle Huppert playing the heroine's mother as she leaves her father and goes to Paris with her friend and children.
-The film also stars Miou-Miou, Isabelle Huppert, Guy Marchand, and Jean-Pierre Bacri.
-In this film, inspired by Diane Kurys' family memories, she makes a point of honoring the emotional manners of the 1940s and 1950s.
-The film is well known, winning numerous awards in festivals and was nominated in 1984 for a Cesar for best foreign film and best original screenplay.